mcarmanize/esfriend/README.md

 # ESFriend
-## A minimal malware analysis sandbox framework for macOS
+## A minimal malware analysis sandbox for macOS

 Introducing ESFriend.
 A coordinated set of python wrappers for powerful applications on macOS, coming together to form a malware analysis sandbox.
 These application wrappers cooperate with each other using MongoDB to pass control to the next step.